Resolve audit non-conformances online with new LPA account features

 The evidence provided will be reviewed and if satisfactory, will resolve the CAR.
 If sufficient action has not been taken, accreditation may be withdrawn from the associated LPA Account.

-A typical example of a non-conformance that may be raised during an LPA audit is the failure to complete all livestock transfers between property identification codes (PICs) on the National Livestock Identification System (NLIS) database.
-To resolve this non-conformance, the producer will be required to ensure that any transfers of livestock onto their property that have not been recorded on the NLIS database are completed within the time period specified by the auditor.
+A typical example of a nonconformity that may be raised during an LPA audit is the failure to complete all livestock transfers between property identification codes (PICs) on the National Livestock Identification System (NLIS) database.
+To resolve this nonconformity, the producer will be required to ensure that any transfers of livestock onto their property that have not been recorded on the NLIS database are completed within the time period specified by the auditor.
 The producer will also need to ensure they submit evidence of this action to resolve the non-conformance (such as the transfer upload ID) to their LPA account or directly to their auditor.

 Producers can view the previous history of all audits and CARs raised for each property identification code (PIC) since the inception of the program.